Travel, Lodging, and Site Information

-As of October 2020, AstroTech is scheduled to be an in-person, week-long summer school workshop.
-The 2021 AstroTech Summer School will be held at UC Berkeley, in Berkeley, CA. This information is subject to change due to COVID-19 contingencies.
+AstroTech is scheduled to be an in-person, week-long workshop.
+This information is subject to change due to COVID-19 contingencies.
 Please see detailed information on our COVID-19 Info page.

 Arrival and Departure

-The summer school will begin at approximately 9:00 a.m. on Monday, July 19.
-Participants traveling from outside the area should plan to arrive the evening of Sunday, July 18.
+The summer school will begin at approximately 9:00 a.m. on Monday of the summer school week.
+Participants traveling from outside the area should plan to arrive the prior evening on Sunday.
 Days will be full of activities and participants are expected to attend the entire summer school.
-The summer school will conclude the evening of Friday, July 23, and you should plan to depart on Saturday, July 24.
+The summer school will conclude the evening of Friday, the last day of the summer school week, and you should plan to depart on the next day, Saturday.

-Airport Travel: If you are flying, you should plan to arrive and depart from either Oakland International Airport (OAK) or San Francisco International Airport (SFO).
+Airport Travel: Plan to arrive and depart from either Oakland International Airport (OAK) or San Francisco International Airport (SFO).
 Check back later for information about transit options between airports and participant lodging for the summer school.